-Information and advice for passengers on station safety issues such as platform gaps and stepping distances.
+Information for passengers on station safety issues such as platform gaps and stepping distances.

 The gap between the edge of the platform and train coaches varies between different stations around the railway network.